 Plan of study

 All accepted applicants, in consultation with their assigned faculty program adviser, must develop a plan of study that details specific courses the students will use to satisfy their degree requirements.
 The plan of study must be approved by the faculty program adviser and submitted by the student to Oakland University Graduate School.

 Master’s and graduate certificate students must submit a department-approved plan of study by the end of their first semester of graduate coursework.
 Doctoral students must submit an approved plan of study prior to completion of the first year of coursework.
 (See the Graduate Student Responsibility section of this catalog.)

 Note: Credit granted for successful completion of a course toward an undergraduate degree program may not be repeated for a graduate degree.
 If a substitution is approved, the minimum number of program-approved graduate credits will be required.
 A Petition of Exception - OU Course Waiver/ Substitution requesting the substitution must be approved.

 Classification of course offerings

-The graduate program of the Department of English offers two kinds of courses.
+The graduate program of the Department of English offers three kinds of courses.

 5000-level courses are designed to familiarize the student with the principal approaches to literature and language and with methods and tools appropriate to those approaches.
 These courses are central to the graduate program because they prepare the student for the more specialized work of the seminars.